Cleidocranial dysostosis: Genetics

 CCD is usually autosomal dominant, but in some cases its cause is not known.
 The main mechanism is thought to involve haploinsufficiency caused by mutations in CBFA1 (also known as Runx2), a gene located on the short arm of chromosome 6 (6p21), which encodes a transcription factor required for the differentiation of stem cells into osteoblasts.
-This results in delayed ossification of midline structures of the body and ensuing defects in membranous and endochondral bone formation.
+This results in delayed ossification of midline structures of the body and ensuing defects in intramembranous and endochondral bone formation.

 Diagnosis

 Different features of the dysostosis are significant.
 Radiological imaging helps confirm the diagnosis.
 During gestation (pregnancy), clavicular size can be calculated using available nomograms.
 Wormian bones can sometimes be observed in the skull.

 Diagnosis of CCD spectrum disorder is established in an individual with typical clinical and radiographic findings and/or by the identification of a heterozygous pathogenic variant in RUNX2 (CBFA1).

 Treatment

 Around 5 years of age, surgical correction may be necessary to prevent any worsening of the deformity.
 If the mother has dysplasia, caesarian delivery may be necessary.
 Craniofacial surgery may be necessary to correct skull defects.
 Coxa vara is treated by corrective femoral osteotomies.
 If there is brachial plexus irritation with pain and numbness, excision of the clavicular fragments can be performed to decompress it.
-In case of open fontanelle, appropriate headgear may be advised by the orthopedist for protection from injury.